 If Fundraise Up finds a Lead with the same information we would use to create Contact, Fundraise Up would convert that Lead to Contact instead of creating a new Contact.

-Every Contact in Salesforce must be associated with Account.
+Every Contact in Salesforce must be associated with an Account.

 When we create a new Contact we can create a new Account using the contact's last name, depending on whether the Create Accounts when Creating Contacts checkbox in General Settings is checked.
 Some donation suites, like NPSP, can handle that for you, so we make it optional.